 I’ll link everything here as well as the end of this post, where there will be a room details section.
 I started designing around this rainbow pillow and used that as the basis of the color scheme for the room.
 I wanted to avoid too many primary colors while still sticking to the rainbow theme.
 As you can see, we also found this really cute and affordable trundle bed that fit the space well.
 I think my favorite item was the rug (like most bloggers, I am rug obsessed—ha) and one of Michelle’s favorite items was this light fixture.

-We also added a few floating book shelves for bedtime stories, a rainbow mobile, and I am SO in love with this handmade rainbow that hangs above the changing table.
+We also added a few floating book shelves for bedtime stories, a felt ball mobile, and I am SO in love with this handmade rainbow that hangs above the changing table.
 The space feels simple, easy to navigate, colorful (but not overwhelming, feels calm) and has all the functionality that it needs.
 So happy with how this space turned out and immensely grateful that Michelle allowed me into her home and to basically be my test subject for this project. 🙂 And now I’ll let Michelle tell you more about herself:

 Thank you for letting me share!
 Obviously, this first one is very close to my heart as I also get to welcome another beautiful niece into my life.